lucasandre22/smart-minutes/README.md

 ✅ Local LLM execution (no external API costs)
 ✅ Web-based user interface

+## 📖 Final considerations

+- The prompts for every technic follows the `DeepEval` architecture, it is defined in `template_refine.py` files.
+Example: all the prompts regarding the minutes, are defined in `backend/minutes/template_refine.py` minutes module.
+- All the LLM prompts are in **Portuguese**.
+The idea is to have English in the future versions too.

 ## 🤝 Contributing

 Feel free to submit issues, pull requests, or suggestions to improve the system!